T2DREAM/t2dream-portal/docs/AWS.rst

     $ ssh-keygen -s demo_users_ca -I user_myusername -n ubuntu -V +520w myusername.pub

 Note that you need a fairly recent version of OpenSSH for this to work, Mac OS 10.6 and CentOS 6.4 are known not to work (though you can install a newer openssh with homebrew) but Ubuntu 14.04 and Mac OS 10.9 do work.
+The key needs to be named "parallel" to your private key usually id_rsa-cert.pub (to go with id_rsa).

 You can then ssh into the demo machine::